Neurophotonic/DeMOSAIC/README.md

 # 1. Optical segmentation and patterned illumination
 ## 1.1 Coregistration
 Matlab codes for coregistration between image plane and DMD, SLM plane.
 Run each Transform code, and you will need to select two images.
-First select the SLM input
+First select the DMD input image, and next select the output image (The image you took).
+Coregistrate the two by selecting corresponding points of the two image.
+Retry if coregistration is unsatisfactory.

 ## 1.2.
 Pattern_generation
 Matlab codes for making SLM optical segmentation pattern from user-selected ROIs.
+The input is always a binary tiff file of the user-selected ROIs.
+Patterned_illumination.m only generates the image for DMD input.
+ROI_pattern.m generates both the DMD input, SLM input, and an optional image for the optostimulation DMD if necessary.
+ROI_Pattern_watershed.m generates a watershed pattern of the input ROIs.
+ROI_Pattern_multiple.m generates the DMD images containing individual ROIs one by one.
+ROI_expand.m returns an expanded ROI.

 # 2. Unmixing module (python)
 This module is designed for unmixing images detected by DeMOSAIC (Diffractive Multisite Optical Segmentation Assisted Image Compression).
 It accomplishes the following tasks: